Weblog Archives

 Caching Nameserver using dnsmasq

-dnsmasq is a lightweight, open-source DNS forwarder and DHCP server.
-In this article we go through how to prepare the system in order to run dnsmasq and also how to configure the latter as a caching-only DNS server.
-A configuration file is also provided as a drop-in replacement for the default dnsmasq.conf that ships with [...]
+This tutorial contains information about the preparation of the system in order to run dnsmasq and also detailed instructions about how to configure it as a caching DNS server.
+A full configuration file is also provided as a drop-in replacement for the default dnsmasq.conf.

 Xen DomU using dynamic IP and hostname